Dave Rennie: Glasgow Warriors

-Wallabies
+Australia

 On 20 November 2019, Rugby Australia announced that Rennie would replace Michael Cheika as head coach of the Wallabies.

-On 12 November 2022, Under pressure coach Dave Rennie defended making mass changes to his team after the Wallabies were stunned in a historic first loss (28-27) to Italy in Florence.
+On 12 November 2022, under pressure coach Dave Rennie defended making mass changes to his team after the Wallabies were stunned in a historic first loss (28-27) to Italy in Florence.

 On 16 January 2023, Rugby Australia announced that Rennie would be replaced by Eddie Jones.

 Kobe Steelers

-It was announced that Rennie would take over the Kobe Steelers in Japan for the season 2023-24.
-With him as assistant will be Mike Blair, previously a head coach of Edinburgh Rugby and who was an assistant coach under Rennie at Glasgow Warriors.
+Rennie took over the Kobe Steelers in Japan for the 2023-24 season.
+With him as assistant was Mike Blair, previously a head coach of Edinburgh Rugby and who was an assistant coach under Rennie at Glasgow Warriors.

+New Zealand

+On 4 March 2026, it was announced that Rennie would take over the All Blacks head coach role ahead of the 2026 Nations Championship, replacing the previous head coach Scott Robertson who was dismissed mid-World Cup cycle.